 Any actual {\em algorithm} for classifying filtered deformations requires understanding not just the generators and relations but also the {\em syzygies} of the relations, so in Section 3, we give an algorithm for computing resolutions of the algebras $B_{V,\Psi}$.
 One particularly nice feature is that qualitative information about the resolution (i.e., the description of each term as a sum of projective modules) can be computed directly from qualitative information about the algebra (the degree of ${\cal L}$ and the slopes and multiplicities of the constant-slope summands of $V$).
 In particular, one finds that for nearly every case in which $V$ is semistable, the algebra $B_{V,\Psi}$ is Koszul; in particular, it is a quadratic algebra with syzygies only in degree 3, and thus it is straightforward to write down equations cutting out the family of filtered deformations.
 This understanding of resolutions also enables us to control the cohomological properties of the deformations, in particular showing that the tautological sheaf associated to any filtered deformation is rigid and unobstructed.

-In Section 4, we study rigid, unobstructed, torsion-free sheaves on noncommutative del Pezzo surfaces.
+This suggests in general that we should study rigid, unobstructed torsion-free sheaves on noncommutative del Pezzo surfaces, which is done in Section 5 after first reviewing the definition of and main results on such surfaces in Section 4.
 It is fairly straightforward to show that any such sheaf gives rise to a filtered deformation of an elliptic algebra, and thus in the absence of an understanding of {\em all} filtered deformations, we would at least like to understand all the deformations arising from del Pezzo surfaces, or equivalently to understand all such sheaves.